aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

 The article includes the steps that you need when using the `Aiven web console <https://console.aiven.io>`_ along with a few different samples of how you can set thresholds for alerts.
 For connecting to your PostgreSQL service, this example uses the `Aiven CLI <https://github.com/aiven/aiven-client>`_ calling `psql <https://www.postgresql.org/docs/current/app-psql.html>`_, but you can also use other tools if you prefer.

-In addition, the instructions show you how to use a separate Python tool, `Apache Kafka Python fake data producer <https://github.com/aiven/python-fake-data-producer-for-apache-kafka>`_, to create sample records for your Apache Kafka topic that provides the streamed data.
+In addition, the instructions show you how to use a separate Python-based tool, `Dockerized fake data producer for Aiven for Apache Kafka <https://github.com/aiven/fake-data-producer-for-apache-kafka-docker>`_, to create sample records for your Apache Kafka topic that provides the streamed data.

 Set up Aiven services